temmajoy/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I graduated from Carleton College with a degree in Political Science and Environmental Studies.
-Within my degree, I explored the relationship between effective policy implementation and inclusionary strategies.
-I also investigated the difficulties of implementing climate mitigation strategies in a rapidly changing economic, political, and technological climate.
-Above all, I find meaning in my work when I effectively convey it to others and when I help people assist their community.
-Through my Congressional work, Environmental Fellowship, and Volunteering, I have continued to do what I believe is most important—provide valuable information and resources to community members taking action on local issues.
-Outside of my outreach and research work, I am happiest outdoors: running, hiking, canoeing, gardening, or reading a good book.
+I am a Political Science and Environmental Studies graduate from Carleton College.
+At Carleton, I researched effective policy implementation and inclusionary strategies and other policy issues.
+Investigating the difficulties of implementing climate mitigation strategies in a rapidly changing economic, political, and technological climate drove me to give back to my community; I continue to do what's most important to me—provide information and resources to community members taking action on local issues.
+Outside of my outreach and research, I am happiest outdoors or winning at hearts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.